-We understand the key technologies at the heart of the clean energy sector and are adept at keeping close to the ever evolving new technologies.
+We understand the key technologies at the heart of the clean energy sector and are adept at keeping close to ever-evolving new technologies.
 Our experience spans offshore and onshore wind, wave and tidal, low carbon infrastructure, hydro, biomass, energy from waste and more.

 Working closely and taking a proactive role in the sector’s key strategy groups – including RenewableUK, Scottish Renewables and CBI Energy Group – we are at the forefront of energy policy in the UK, helping to shape the future of clean energy.